TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Stdwrap/Index.rst

    10.stdWrap.case = upper
    10.stdWrap.field = header

-Now the line "10.value = some text" is obsolete, because the whole value is "imported" from the field called "header" from the $cObj ->data-array.
+Now the line :ts:`10.value = some text` is obsolete, because the whole value is "imported" from the field called "header" from the :php:`$cObj->data-array`.

 .. _stdwrap-get-data: